kcdstoragews/lab/README.md

 ```
 Your snapshot has been created !

-To see an effect, you should delete the test.txt now
+To experiment with the snapshot, let's delete our test file...
 ```console
 kubectl exec -n busybox $(kubectl get pod -n busybox -o name) -- rm -f /data/test.txt
 ```

-If you want to verify, that the data is really gone, feel free to try out the command from above that has shown you the text of the file:
+If you want to verify that the data is really gone, feel free to try out the command from above that has shown you the contents of the file:

 ```console
 kubectl exec -n busybox $(kubectl get pod -n busybox -o name) -- more /data/test.txt
 ```

-One of the useful things of a snapshot is, that you can create a clone from this snapshot.
+One of the useful things K8s provides for snapshots is the ability to create a clone from it.
 If you take a look a the PVC manifest (_pvc_from_snap.yaml_), you can notice the reference to the snapshot:

 ```yaml